 Read more about our little diversion here: Lost in Lombok.

 One night at Pondok Guru Bakti Cottage, Senaru

 After a great experience staying at Rusdi’s house we made our way to where we had planned to stay the previous night.
 These cottages are situated in what feels like the jungle, with a waterfall in sight and monkeys that roam around the premises.
 We really enjoyed our stay here, especially when a monkey came right up to our door.
 We paid £15/night including breakfast.

 The main thing to do in this area is visit the Sendang Gile and Tiu Kelep waterfalls, which costs less than £1.
 They are really beautiful and definitely worth a visit!
 You can even swim under the biggest one, Tiu Kelep.
 The entrance is right next to the cottages.
 It’s also the base camp for those wishing to climb Mount Rinjani, Indonesia’s second highest mountain.
 This trek takes 3-4 days, so we didn’t have time for it, but I hear it’s amazing.

 Read more: Our highlights of Indonesia

 We made our way back to the same hotel in Senggigi, returned our scooter and relaxed by the pool.
 We prepared for our 3-night boat trip to Flores, stopping off at Komodo National Park.
 We booked with Kencana Adventure as we had read good reviews about them.
 The next morning we were all ready to go and we received a phone call saying the weather was bad so we couldn’t depart that day.
 We were pretty disappointed but we quickly decided to go to the Gili islands instead.
 We’ll definitely be heading back another time to see the Komodo dragons.

-I’ll be writing a separate guide to the Gili Islands soon.
+Read about our experience in our Gili Islands Guide.
 Have you been to Lombok?
 Or somewhere else in Indonesia?
 Did you enjoy it?
 Let us know in the comments, we’d love to hear from you!